olewsaa/Yacht-computer/IoToB/Temperature/README.md

 should be a pull up resistor from +3.3V to the signal wire.
 My setup is a star topology which is not really in line with best practice.
-The pullup resistor is lowered to 2.2k as the three cables introduce a lot os capacitance and inductance.
+The pullup resistor is lowered to 2.2k as the three cables introduce a lot of capacitance and inductance.
 In addition to limit the impedance misfit and reflection problems on the transmission line a serial resistor of 100 ohms is inserted in each line.
 So far these measures have worked and the system now seem to be stable.